KCNA2-related disorders: Behavioral disorders

-Some individuals with KCNA2-related disorders have also been diagnosed with Autism and Attention Deficit Hyperactive Disorder, but the numbers are small and more data is necessary.
+Some individuals with KCNA2-related disorders have also been diagnosed with autism and attention deficit hyperactivity disorder, but the numbers are small and more data is necessary.

 Causes

 KCNA2-related disorders are caused by mutations to the KCNA2 voltage-gated potassium channel gene.
 It is an autosomal dominant genetic disorder, but most cases are de novo.
 The majority of mutations are missense variations and they result in either a gain-of-function, loss-of-function, or mix-of-function effect in the channel.
 Studies have shown these variations of channel function cause three distinct phenotypes.

 Diagnosis

 KCNA2-related disorders are diagnosed based on genetic testing.
 The result can come from an epilepsy gene panel, whole exome sequencing, or whole genome sequencing, the latter of which is the most comprehensive and informative of an individual's genetic makeup.

 Imaging

 Initially, individuals will likely experience seizures as their first sign and typically this is followed by an electroencephalogram (EEG) exam, leading to a general diagnosis of epilepsy.
 To further investigate the cause of the epilepsy, genetic testing occurs and this is when the KCNA2 mutation would be found.
 MRIs might also be used when determining the extent of the condition, however, these are usually normal early on in life.
 Brain abnormalities typically occur with most GOF and MOF phenotypes as the disease progresses, whereas many LOF individuals have normal MRIs.